GadMo123/PatchPatch/README.md

 ## About This Project

 This is a commercial game, and all **code and game rights** are legally protected.
 The purpose of this repository is to showcase my work as part of my **portfolio** for potential employers.
-I am open to job opportunities.

 ---